MobMonRob/ViewPathPlaning/README.md

 ### Input and configuration
 - inputPath (path to a phase 1 output file)
-- algorithms (need to be commented out, if they should not be applied)
+- algorithms (need to be commented out, if they should not be applied.
+Algorithm Paramters are set in file SCP_src)
 - outputPath (located at the end of the code, there the output will be saved)